PC5518/AnsCom-Terminal-Equity_MarketOS/README.md

 AnsCom Terminal is a A real-time Stock Market(NASDAQ:NVDA, NASDAQ:APPL, NASDAQ GOOG, NASDAQ:TSLA and many more .......)
 Analsysis tracker I built from scratch using Python and data tools like matplotlib It shows live price, % return, and trend graphs — just like a custom TradingView  Terminal and UI inspired from Bloomberg Terminal.
 However, I didn’t have access to premium APIs for live crypto data or any share/stock data on NASDAQ, NYSE , OTCMKTS OR EURONEXT OR ON NSE/BSE, OR ON HKSE OR SSE .
 So I challenged myself to find a workaround — and ended up using **Selenium** to pull live data directly from **TradingView(whose frequency is fastest)**.
+#Summary
+A real-time stock market analysis tracker built from scratch in Python.
+It visualizes live price, % return, and trend graphs—similar to a Bloomberg Terminal.
+Since I couldn’t afford paid APIs, I built a custom scraper with Selenium to pull live data directly from TradingView.
+This project began from curiosity: how do financial terminals really work under the hood?
+By coding every feature myself—from drawing tools to profit plots—I learned both the software logic and the finance concepts.
+The result was not just a terminal replica but a self-dependent platform I could expand with new features anytime.

-This allowed me to create a system that behaves like a mini trading terminal — made entirely by me.
+This allowed me to create a system that behaves like a mini trading data and gives me an insight of how softwares like TradingView work — made entirely by me.
 I made this project purely from curiosity — I wanted to go beyond just watching fluctuating , numbers and truly understand: how do these platforms work under the hood?
 How are real-time prices fetched?
 How are profit graphs plotted live?
 How do drawing tools like those in TradingView function?
 So I decided not to just use these tools...
 I wanted to build one. the greatest ADVANTAGE IS THAT I COULD ADD MANY FEATURES ON MY OWN , A SELF DEPENDENT PROGRAM ! , in case if we want to add something more......

 Since I didn’t have access to paid APIs, I went deep — and built a data scraper using Selenium, pulling live data directly from TradingView.com to track and analyze crypto movements second-by-second.